In any type of business, conflicts will happen. Sooner or later, but they will come.

 As long as the customers complain about the product or service let them speak.
 Expressing their emotions will help them release the frustration and bring the conversation to the point where you’ll be able to calmly resolve the problem.

 2. Show you care

-The reason why customers call customer service agents and do not choose emails or chatbots is that they crave human interaction.
+The reason why customers call customer care service agents and do not choose emails or chatbots is that they crave human interaction.

 When you’re in a rush looking for a resolution, it’s much easier to explain it to another human who can understand your struggle that to a machine or an inbox.

 The important thing here is to use this fact and show empathy whenever you can.
 This is what makes or brakes the way your customer service is perceived.
 If you show that you genuinely care to resolve the problem as quickly as possible your customer will surely give you back by staying with your company for a longer period.

 In a day to day talks, we do not pay too much attention to the tone of our voice.
 We speak naturally, sometimes even if someone doesn’t like it.
 The same can’t be said when it comes to customer service reps.